Income Tax Relief

 Can I pay more than the maximum level during the year?

-Yes, but a GRC/GRCs can only claim a repayment of £1,250 per individual (i.e. £5,000 net, grossed up to £6,250, at 20% = £1,250).
-Therefore, once the donor has contributed the maximum £5,000, no repayment can be claimed on any further donations made during the year.
-The certificate shows the amount which qualifies for repayment.
+Yes, but a GRC/GRCs can only claim a repayment of tax relief up to the highest level for that year.
+In 2025 this will be £2,500 per individual (i.e. £10,000 net, grossed up to £12,500, at 20% = £2,500).
+Therefore, once the donor has contributed the maximum £10,000, no repayment can be claimed on any further donations made during the year.
+The donor’s certificate should show the amount which qualifies for repayment.

-What are the conditions that have to be met in order for a Guernsey Registered Charity to be able to claim a repayment?
+What are the conditions that must be met for a Guernsey Registered Charity to be able to claim a repayment?

-The individual making the donation has to make a written declaration to the GRC that:
+The individual making the donation must make a written declaration to the GRC that:

 (a) The donation is made to a Guernsey Registered Charity.

-(b) The donation is being made by an individual from his/her income in respect of whichhe/she has been charged to income tax and has paid tax at the individual standard rate in the year of charge in which the donation is made.
+(b) The donation is being made by an individual from his/her income in respect of which the donor has been charged to income tax and has paid tax at the individual standard rate in the year of charge in which the donation is made.

 (c) The amount of the donation, when aggregated with the amount of any other payment made by the same individual to the same Guernsey Registered Charity in the same year of charge is at least £500.

-(d) The amount of the donation, when aggregated with the amount of any other payment made by the same individual to the same or any other Guernsey Registered Charity to date in the same year of charge does not exceed £5,000 (see note below).
+(d) The amount of the donation, when aggregated with the amount of any other payment made by the same individual to the same or any other Guernsey Registered Charity to date in the same year of charge does not exceed the relevant annual limit (see note below).

 (e) The donation, and any other payment referred to in paragraph (c) or (d) is not made under a deed of covenant entered into before 1st January 2010.

-Note: If the donor has made donations exceeding £5,000 as a single payment, or in aggregate, during the calendar year, when completing the certificate to pass on to the charity, he/she should restrict the amount qualifying for repayment accordingly
+Note: If the donor has made donations exceeding the relevant annual limit as a single payment, or in aggregate, during the calendar year, when completing the certificate to pass on to the charity, he/she should restrict the amount qualifying for repayment accordingly

 How does a Guernsey Registered Charity make a claim for a repayment of tax?

-The GRC has to complete a Repayment Claim Sheet (FORM CH2) showing the qualifying donations received, as certified by each donor on FORM CH1.
-The certificates (FORM CH1) should be attached to the Repayment Claim Sheet (FORM CH2) and sent to States of Guernsey Income Tax, P O Box 37, 2, Cornet Street, St Peter Port, GY1 3AZ.
+To claim tax relief, charities must also complete form “CH2 – Claim for Repayment”. showing the qualifying donations received, as certified by each donor on FORM CH1.
+The certificates (FORM CH1) should be attached to the Claim for Repayment (FORM CH2) and sent to States of Guernsey Revenue Service, P O Box 37, Sir Charles Frossard House, St Peter Port, GY1 1FH or by email to revenueservice@gov.gg .

 What happens if a claim for repayment is found to be wrong?